-Please note that this event is invitation-only, and intended for members of the existing network.
-If you have any inquiries, please contact [email protected]
+Please note that attendance of this event is by invitation-only and intended for members of the existing network.
+If you have any inquiries, please contact [email protected].

 Chris Beall is the policy lead, platform governance, with the digital economy research team at CIGI.
 Chris was most recently the founding director of the Digital Citizen Initiative at the Department of Canadian Heritage.

-Susan Benesch founded and directs the Dangerous Speech Project, to study speech that can inspire violence - and to find ways to prevent this, without infringing on freedom of expression.
-She conducts research on methods to diminish harmful speech online, or the harm itself.
-She also advises social media companies, always as an unpaid consultant.
+Susan Benesch founded and directs the Dangerous Speech Project, which studies speech that can inspire violence and finds ways to prevent this without infringing on freedom of expression.

-Dr. Rebekah Tromble is Associate Professor in the School of Media and Public Affairs and Director of the Institute for Data, Democracy, and Politics (IDDP) at George Washington University.
-Dr. Tromble’s research focuses on political communication, digital research methodology, and research ethics.
+Rebekah Tromble is associate professor in the School of Media and Public Affairs and director of the Institute for Data, Democracy & Politics at George Washington University.
+Her research focuses on political communication, digital research methodology and research ethics.
 She is particularly interested in political discourse on social media, as well as the spread and impact of online misinformation.